secureCodeBox/secureCodeBox/scanners/gitleaks/docs/README.ArtifactHub.md

 To learn more about gitleaks visit <https://github.com/zricethezav/gitleaks>.

 ## Deployment
-The gitleaks `scanType` can be deployed via helm:
+The gitleaks chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)